Accounting and Valuation Methods

 Research and development expenses include costs incurred in the development of products and processes.
 Research costs in the narrow sense are recognized as expenses when they are incurred, and are not capitalized.
 Development costs are capitalized only if all the prescribed recognition criteria have been met, the research phase can be separated clearly from the development phase, and the costs incurred can be allocated to the individual project phases without any overlaps.
 Additionally, there must be sufficient certainty that future cash inflows will take place.

-This item includes both current income taxes and deferred taxes.
-Current income taxes are calculated based on the respective national tax results and regulations applicable in the reporting year.
+Income taxes include all domestic (German) and international taxes that are based on taxable earnings.
+They include both current income taxes and deferred taxes.
+Current income taxes are calculated based on the taxable results and applicable tax regulations in each country in the reporting year.
 These taxes also contain adjustment amounts for any incurred tax payments or tax refunds from outstanding tax returns and from tax audits from prior years.
-Discretion must be exercised when determining income tax provisions.
-WACKER determines appropriate provisions for expected risks from tax audits (uncertain tax positions).

 Deferred tax assets and liabilities are recognized for temporary differences between tax bases and carrying amounts, and for consolidation measures recognized in the statement of income.
 The deferred tax assets include tax relief entitlements resulting from the anticipated use of existing loss carryforwards in future years, the realization of which is sufficiently probable.
 Deferred taxes are determined on the basis of the tax rates which, under current law, will be applicable or are anticipated in the individual countries when they are realized.
 The deferred tax assets and liabilities are netted out only to the extent possible under the same tax authority.
 Deferred tax assets and liabilities are recognized in the statement of income.
 In cases where profits or losses are recognized directly in equity, the deferred tax asset or liability is likewise posted under other equity items.